THE NIGHT BEFORE JURY, CALL 360-249-4660

 Where do I have lunch?

-The normal court hours are from 8:00 AM - 4:30 PM.
 There can be some variation depending on the case you are serving on.
 If you are not chosen for a trial you could be excused anytime throughout the day.

 How do I get excused from jury duty?

 As an alternative to being excused, you may request to reschedule your jury service.
 Please put your request in writing on the jury questionnaire you received and mail the summons to the court.